Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

   4. (Stateful) Authorization: Matching the results of the authentication and pre-validation steps to decide whether to execute.
 This step also reserves the funds to pay for gas used during transaction execution.
   --- State changes up to this point are irreversable.
-State changes beyond this point are either committed or reverted together
+State changes beyond this point are either committed or reverted together.

   5. (Stateful) Pre-dispatch hook: This hook allows _all_ modules to inspect the transaction (and their own state) and do initialization before the transaction is executed.
 For example, a wallet module might use this hook to check the user's balance and store it for